Gardeners can create a hybrid kiwi banana fruit by planting a piece of a banana and a piece of a kiwi in the same pot.

 On 13 March 2016, the Facebook page Foods Around posted a video purportedly showing how to create a hybrid “banana kiwi fruit”:

-The above-displayed video, which was shared more than 500,000 times within the first few days of its initial posting, purportedly shows a man creating a “banana kiwi fruit” by planting a piece of a banana alongside a piece of a kiwi in a pot.
+The video, which was shared more than 500,000 times within the first few days of its initial posting, purportedly captured a man creating a “banana kiwi fruit” by planting a piece of a banana alongside a piece of a kiwi in a pot.

-This video, however, isn’t real.
-The Facebook clip is actually a small segment of a video that was shared by the YouTube channel Kin Community on 1 April 2014.
-In addition to the video’s upload date (April Fool’s Day), the original footage included a special parting message from the banana-kiwi fruit’s creator:
+This video, however, wasn’t real: the Facebook clip was actually a small segment of a longer video that was shared by the YouTube channel Kin Community on 1 April 2014.
+In addition to the clue of the video’s upload date (April Fool’s Day), the original footage included a revelatory parting message from the banana-kiwi fruit’s creator:

 I do hope you give this project a try.
 Experiment with the clippings of fruit and vegetables you use ever day to see what sort of fruit hybrids you can create.

 Thank you so much for watching.
 I want to wish you a very happy April Fool’s Day.
 And join me next time for an actual DIY.